 At the mid-range end of OR’s lineup, the Trailbreaker II is a long-time standout for use in the backcountry.
 Rather than full waterproofing, the Trailbreaker features strategically placed 3-layer Pertex Shield only at the lower legs (the upper legs are only water-resistant), which means added stretch and breathability up top at the sacrifice of weather protection.
 The Trailbreaker pants are also a solid value at $225 and more durable than the Skyward with a 90-denier fabric at the upper legs and 200-denier on the lower half.
 All that said, the Skyward II Pants are much more versatile for season-long use, which we think is well worth the extra $74 in the long run.

 Strafe might not have the name recognition of Outdoor Research or Patagonia, but their Cham Pant is another one of our favorite designs for the backcountry.
 Like the Skyward II, the Cham is a hybrid hard/softshell design that offers great breathability, mobility, and comfort.
-However, Strafe’s in-house weatherproofing doesn’t block out snow or wind as well as more premium Gore-Tex, and OR’s AscentShell gets the slight edge here for its better overall performance in the wet.
-In the end, both designs are very similar, but we like the OR’s tough construction and $100-cheaper price tag.
+However, the Strafe’s Schoeller Aerobrane waterproofing doesn’t block out snow or wind as well as more premium Gore-Tex, and OR’s AscentShell gets the slight edge here for its better overall performance in the wet.
+In the end, both designs are very similar, but we like the OR’s tough construction and $170-cheaper price tag.

 A final option to consider is Arc’teryx’s Beta AR Pant.
-While not stretchy like the Skyward, SnowDrifter, or Cham, the Beta AR is incredibly tough and weather-worthy with a premium, 3-layer Gore-Tex Pro fabric.
+While not stretchy like the Skyward, SnowDrifter, or Cham, the Beta AR is incredibly tough and weather-worthy with a premium, 3-layer Gore-Tex Pro fabric (recently upgraded with their “Most Rugged” technology).
 In short, the Arc’teryx pants are built for truly gnarly conditions and extended backcountry missions where added protection is key.
-That said, the Arc’teryx is less ski-specific than the Skyward II with only a single zippered pocket and thinner 40-denier build, and it’s also much pricier at $499.
-For weight-conscious alpinists and backcountry-goers, it’s hard to beat the Beta AR.
+That said, the Arc’teryx is less ski-specific than the Skyward II with only a single zippered pocket, and it’s also much pricier at $499.
+For weight-conscious alpinists and backcountry-goers, it’s hard to beat the 1-pound Beta AR.
 But for mixed resort and off-piste use, the cheaper Skyward II is our preferred choice.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!